Udu, Nigeria: Geography

-The land is interlocked by rivers flowing across.
-It has a tropical weather and rain forest with evergreen vegetation and plantation all year round.
-Its geographical feature consists of numerous streams that inter-connect into an intricate web of rivers, lagoons, swamps and wetlands.
+The area has numerous streams that inter-connect into an intricate web of rivers, lagoons, swamps and wetlands.

+It has tropical weather and a rain forest with evergreen vegetation and plantation all year round.

 It is a boundary city/local government and a suburb of Warri metropolis and is connected from Enerhen by the Udu Bridge over Warri River.

 Climate

-of an average yearly temperature of 28.58°C and 204.98 days of precipitation, the savanna climate in Ndiagu-Onicha is tropical wet and dry.
+The average yearly temperature is 28.58 °C and there are 204.98 days of precipitation, the savanna climate in Ndiagu-Onicha is tropical wet and dry.

 Cultural heritage

 The villages that makes up of the present Udu local government area are historically grouped into three sub-clans.

 Evwrirhe Sub-clans

 These are the villages and towns: Aladja, Ovwian, Emadadja, Egini, Obubu, Ubogo, Oleri, Oto Udu, Ogbe Udu, Ukpiovwin, Ukperheren, Ayama, Ekrota, Ugbisi, Owhrode, Ekete Oboto, Ekete Uburhie, Okolo Uburhie, Okolo Oboto, Ovworhokpokpo, Erhiephiho, Egiegi, Epame, Ujevwu, Oghior, Ohwase.